be a better writer be a better writer

-Creative writing instructors tend to get obsessive about removing passive verbs from fiction.
+Creative writing instructors and editors can get obsessive about removing passive verbs from fiction.
+And for good reason.
+They contribute to sluggish writing and rob writing of vitality.

-Sometimes I'm guilty of lumping continuous verbs into the same category as passive verbs because both types, used incorrectly, may create wordiness and cause slow, turgid writing.
+Sometimes I'm guilty of lumping continuous verbs into the same category as passive verbs because both types, used incorrectly, create wordiness and cause slow, turgid writing that could be much livelier.

-Various forms of "To be" verbs are necessary as linking verbs.
-I used one in the previous sentence to link the subject of the sentence (verbs) to an adjective describing it (necessary).
-For example:
+Occasionally, various forms of "To be" verbs are necessary as linking verbs.
+I used one in the previous sentence to link verbs to necessary.
+Other examples:

-However, both passive verbs and the continuous verb form cause problems for writers.
+Nevertheless, both passive verbs and continuous verbs cause problems for writers.

-We call a verb passive when a writer uses a "to be" verb to place the focus on the object of the sentence, rather than on the subject.
+We call a verb passive when a writer uses a "to be" verb to place the focus on the object of the sentence, rather than on the subject, as in the examples below.

 Passive: Pizzas are eaten after most games.